CorporateFounder/unitedStates_final/documentationEng/preambleEng.md

 1. Bitcoin.
 Bitcoin is still debating whether to increase the block size or not.
    This task cannot be solved within the framework of bitcoin, since there is no voting mechanism in bitcoin.
    You cannot make a single decision in bitcoin because there is no legitimate decision making mechanism.
-2. Imagine that you have purchased mining equipment, and tomorrow the development team without your consent will cancel the mining, and go to the POS.
+2. Imagine that you have purchased mining equipment, and tomorrow the development team will your consent will cancel the mining, and go to the POS.
 Do you think this is impossible?
 Look at ethereum.
 3. You want to buy goods with cryptocurrency, but you know that if you transfer money to a scammer, then you won't be able to get your money back.
 How are you going to find out which of the sellers of goods is